Genesis Transport: JoyBus

 In August 2010, Genesis Transport launched JoyBus, a premium service featuring Wi-Fi-equipped 41-seater Deluxe coaches and 28-seater Executive and Premier coaches with onboard toilets.
 The service initially provided non-stop trips to Baler, Aurora.
 By April 2012, JoyBus expanded its routes to include Cubao–Baguio, Avenida–Baguio, NAIA–Baguio, Pasay–Baguio, and Balanga–Baguio.

 North Genesis

 In 2010, Genesis Transport Service, Inc. announced a partnership with Dagupan Bus Co., Inc. and Saulog Transit Inc..
 However, in early 2015, Genesis Transport acquired the former's Baguio–Cubao route and rebranded it as North Genesis.

 Saulog Transit

-Another subsidiary which serves routes connecting Cubao, Pasay, and PITX to Olongapo City, Zambales, as well as routes from Parañaque Integrated Terminal Exchange (PITX) to Cavite City, Naic, and Ternate in Cavite.
+Another subsidiary which serves routes connecting Cavite City, Cubao, Pasay and PITX to Olongapo City, Zambales, as well as routes from Parañaque Integrated Terminal Exchange (PITX) to Cavite City, Naic, and Ternate, Cavite.

 Other

 They also took over operations of Aurora Bus Lines, which serves the province of Aurora.
-Its terminal is located in Cabanatuan City.
+Its terminal is located in Cabanatuan.